megagrump/muun/README.md

 ```
 ---
 ### Inheritance
-moonclass provides two functions for inheritance: `extend` and `super`. `extend` is used to extend a base class. `super` calls the base class constructor.
+moonclass provides a `super` function that the base class constructor.

-If a class implements the `__inherited` method, it gets called when a class extends a base class.
+If a class implements the `__inherited` method, it gets called when a class extends another class.
 ```
 local Base = class('Base', {
 	new = function(self)